Last updated August 21, 2023

 Disabling Cookies.
 Most web browsers automatically accept cookies, but if you prefer you can edit your browser options to block them in future.
 The Help portion of the toolbar on most browsers will tell you how to prevent your computer from accepting new cookies, how to have the browser notify you when you receive a new cookie, or how to disable cookies altogether.
 Visitors to our Site who disable their web browsers’ ability to accept cookies will be able to browse the Site however, certain site features may not work if you disable cookies.

 Do-Not-Track.
 Currently, our systems do not recognize browser “do-not-track” requests.
-You may, however, disable certain tracking as discussed in above section (e.g., by disabling cookies); you also may opt-out of targeted advertising by following the instructions in the Ad Networks section.
+You may, however, disable certain tracking as discussed in above section (e.g., by disabling cookies).

 We do not share your personal information with unaffiliated entities for their own marketing purposes.
 We will share personal information with our affiliated entities in the ordinary course of business to facilitate our ability to provide our Services to you.
 We also will share your information with unaffiliated entities for the purposes described below: